 Even if you can’t make it for the Balloon Fiesta, you can still take a ride in a hot air balloon in Albuquerque.
 Find out more here!

-Visit White Sands National Monument
+Visit White Sands National Park

 Southern New Mexico

-White Sands National Monument, and the military area around it, form the largest gypsum sand dune in the world.
+White Sands National Park, and the military area around it, form the largest gypsum sand dune in the world.
 In total there are 275 square miles of dune fields and these dunes seem to appear out of nowhere when you approach it from the south.
 You can explore the monument by car since most of the roads are paved, but I’d highly recommend getting out every now and again to hike some of the shorter trails.
 If you do hike then make sure to take plenty of water with you – it gets extremely hot in the dunes!

 One of the best times to view these super white sands is at sunset when the sky goes through a series of beautiful colors and everything’s a little cooler too!